varenya/elpsykongroo/content/blog/underappreciated-skills-of-dev/index.md

 If you are not familiar with JS one would assume this is a function declaration.
 When in reality this is how we used to define the `class` structure before ES6 syntax came along.

 It looks like a function but actually is a constructor.
-This kind of misdirection can come at the language level also at the implementation level.
+This kind of misdirection can come at the language level and also at the implementation level.
 One must be adept at understanding both.

 tldr: